DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 It's white surface collapsed.
 And from there massive winds down poured onto altar, smashing it into pieces.
 Remaining strength of wind scattered against all surrounding walls.
-It affected not only Kai and other humans, but even Reiren who was supposed to belong to foreign gods.
+It affected not only Kai and other humans, but even Reiren who was supposed to belong to sidhes.

 "Argh...!"